 <img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 With more and more organizations moving their systems to the cloud, security in this environment is increasingly becoming a pressing concern.
-Security threats are always evolving.
-If your organization is involved with either the collection, processing or storage of data, robust cloud security is imperative.
+Security threats are always evolving, and organizations must assess their security posture to identify potential vulnerabilities.
+If your organization is involved with either the collection, processing, or storage of data, robust cloud security is imperative.

 What Is ISO 27001?